gabrielthleal/song-catcher-bot/README.md

 # Telegram bot

-- I'm building a telegram bot that searches a song and add to a spotify's playlist (It workds already)
+- I'm building a telegram bot that searches a song and add to a spotify's playlist (It works already)
 - More documentation soon...

 Things you may want to cover: